trevisanj/PFANT/README.md

 plot-spectra.py --ovl flux.norm flux.norm.nulbad.0.120
 ```

-:notes: If you choose star Mu-Leo, run `run4.py --allow true` to bypass the fact that its
+:notes: If you choose star "Mu-Leo", run `run4.py --allow true` to bypass the fact that its
 metallicity if outside the atmospheric model grid provided

 ### 3.1.2 Long story